Lewis Hamilton: Human rights

+In 2024, Hamilton publicly called for a permanent ceasefire in the Gaza war and expressed support for Palestinians affected by the conflict.
+He subsequently continued to speak about the humanitarian situation in Gaza.
+In September 2025, he described the situation in Gaza as a genocide, citing a report by a United Nations commission of inquiry, and called on his followers to donate to humanitarian organisations.
+In December 2025, Hamilton visited Jordan with the British Red Cross to observe humanitarian operations supporting people in Gaza and donated to its crisis appeal.
+In September 2026, Hamilton expressed his support for Macklemore after the rapper was dropped from Ed Sheeran's US tour due to his pro-Palestinian remarks.
+Commenting on Macklemore's Instagram post, Hamilton wrote: “Thank you for using your voice, standing with you.”

 Environmental and animal rights

 Hamilton has discussed environmental issues and animal rights in press conferences, interviews and documentaries.
 He has also used his social media platforms to gather support for his initiatives, which have included urging China to reclassify dogs as pets instead of livestock, backing charities against wildlife smuggling, and calling for the protection of the Amazon rainforest.

 In January 2020, Hamilton donated to causes relating to bushfires in Australia.
-He later announced his aim of being carbon neutral by the end of the year, explaining that he had mandated his office and household use recyclable items, sold his private jet, and planned to reduce his use of aircraft.
+He later announced his aim of being carbon neutral by the end of the year, explaining that he had mandated that his office and household use recyclable items, sold his private jet, and planned to reduce his use of aircraft.